My Little Pony: A New Generation: Release

-My Little Pony: A New Generation was released on September 24, 2021, by Netflix.
-The film was originally slated to be released theatrically on the same day by Paramount Pictures.
-However, eOne sold the distribution rights to Netflix in February 2021 due to the COVID-19 pandemic, while retaining them in China.
+My Little Pony: A New Generation’s world premiere took place on September 8, 2021, for the first time to the public as the grand opening matinee of an international children’s competition in the Championship Finals category for a young audience during the opening night of the Toronto International Film Festival Grand Opening Celebration’s Fanfare Highlights Showcase event as a special TIFF headliner.
+It was later released on September 24, 2021, by Netflix.
+It was originally slated to be released theatrically by Paramount Pictures on the same day.
+However, due to the COVID-19 pandemic, Entertainment One (later known as Lionsgate Canada) later sold the distribution rights excluding China, which it retained, to Netflix in February 2021.

 In some regions, the film was released theatrically as well as on Netflix.
-In Russia, the film was distributed by Central Partnership and released theatrically on September 23, 2021; early premiere screenings were held in multiple locations on September 18.
+In Russia, the film was distributed by Central Partnership and was released theatrically on September 23, 2021; the early premiere screenings were held in multiple locations on September 18.
 In Hong Kong, the film is being distributed by Intercontinental Group and was released theatrically in Cantonese and English on September 22, 2021.
 In South Korea, the film is being distributed by BoXoo Entertainment and was also released theatrically on September 22.
 In Singapore and Taiwan, the film was distributed by Encore Films and GaragePlay respectively, and was released theatrically on September 24, 2021.
+A singalong version of the film was released on Netflix on July 18, 2022.

+After the film was released on Netflix, several television channels have aired the film by number of countries.
+The film had its television debut on Karusel in Russia on December 25, 2021, at 7:00 PM.
+The film also premiered on other channels such as 9Go!
+In Australia, Treehouse TV in Canada, TV2 in Hungary, Nova Cinema in Czech Republic, Nickelodeon in the Philippines, Channel 5 in Singapore, TVP ABC in Poland, Gulli in France and Boomerang in Italy.

+The film became available for purchase on April 26, 2022, on other platforms such as Amazon Prime Video, Redbox, Sky Store and Microsoft Store.